 It is interesting to note that the Federal Court in Cubic Electronics has chosen to deftly sidestep the uncertainty and ambiguity created by the decisions in Selva Kumar and Johor Coastal by premising its approach entirely on the new position in English law brought about by the Cavendish decision.
 The Federal Court’s bold ruling seems to suggest that the restatement of the traditional formula on liquidated damage clauses by the case of Cavendish justifies a fresh look at the scope of S.75 CA and, in the process, S.75 CA has to be similarly reinterpreted in line with modern commercial demands.
 It remains to be seen how this major restatement of the legal principles on liquidated damages clauses by the Federal Court will be applied by the lower courts in the days ahead and what effort will be made to reconcile this new ruling with the previous decisions as well as the wording of S.75 CA itself.
 It is however certain that this clear and emphatic restatement of an important area of contract law in Malaysia would be widely welcomed by jurists, lawyers, businessmen and, most of all, those in the construction industry.
 The parties to a contract can now look forward to the right to “enter into so sensible an arrangement under which each know where they stand in the event of a breach by the defendant and can avoid the heavy cost of proving actual loss if litigation ensues.”

-Written by Choong Shaw Mei, a lecturer of the Faculty of Law, University of Malaya.
+Written by Choong Shaw Mei, an Advocate and Solicitor (Malaya) and a lecturer of the Faculty of Law, University of Malaya.

 Edited by Alyson Phung.